iheartcontentdesign-zz/website/README.md

-# Resources for content designers
-A collection of links for content designers, technical writers, UX writers, and other content experts.
+# About

-The content lives at [iheartcontentdesign.com](www.iheartcontentdesign.com)
+This content lives at [iheartcontentdesign.com](www.iheartcontentdesign.com)

 Create a PR to add your suggestions.